pixelastic/norska/README.md

 ### Build

 Running `norska build` will convert all source files in `./src` into a static website in `./dist`.
-You can overwrite the default directories with the `--from` and `--to` options.
+You can overwrite the root directory with `--root`, or source and destination folders individually with `--from` and `--to`.

 All `./src/*.pug` files will be converted to HTML in `./dist`.
 Pug layouts can be defined in `./src/_layouts`.